ericenouen/ericenouen.github.io/index.md

   *IEEE Big Data 2022*

 ## News
-- Excited to present both CBDebug and CBDiffuse at ICLR this April!
-Please reach out if you’ll be at the conference and want to chat.
+- Presented CBDebug and CBDiffuse at ICLR (Apr 2026)
 - Presented at the EnCORE Workshop on Interpretability in Modern AI, UC San Diego (Feb 2026)
 - Awarded the 2025–2026 Bowers CIS–LinkedIn Fellowship (Aug 2025)
 - Started PhD in Computer Science at Cornell University (Aug 2024)